 Why do landlords require renters insurance?

-Landlords generally require that tenants have renters insurance to ensures that the landlord won't be held responsible for liability involving their tenants, and so there is coverage for any damage done by the tenant to the landlord's property.
+Landlords generally require that tenants have renters insurance to ensure that they won't be held responsible for liability involving their tenants, and so there is coverage for any damage done by the tenant to the landlord's property.

 The landlord's own insurance policy covers the house itself and provides liability insurance for any injuries or damage for which the landlord could be held responsible.
 When the tenant has their own insurance, such claims can be charged to that insurance policy instead.
 Renters insurance prevents complicated liability suits that might wind up in court.